pptr3/EAlchemistPlugin/README.md

 * Choose a custom name
 * Go to Plug-ins tab
 * In `Launch with:` select "features selected below"
-* The click on the "Add Plug-ins..." button on the right column and add all the listed plug-ins (to make this operation faster select one plug-in and press the combination `ctrl + A`)
-* Click Ok
+* Click Apply
 * Click Run
 * If a Validation window appears, just press Continue
 * Wait the loading of the new workspace.

 #### Create New Alchemist Project
-* Once you have ran the plug-in go to File -> New -> Project... -> Check the box "Show All Wizards." -> Alchemist -> `Alchemist Project`
+* Once you have ran the plug-in go to File -> New -> Project... -> Alchemist (if you don't see it, check the box "Show All Wizards.") -> `Alchemist Project`
 * Click Next
 * If a Confirm Enablement window appears, just press Ok
 * Insert the name of the project